Consent Field Element

 How Consent Works

 Consent from a user can be either implicit or explicit.
-The element has a Consent Type option, with the choices being Checkbox and Implicit.
+The Element has a Consent Type option, with the choices being Checkbox and Implicit.

-How To Use The Consent Field Element
+How To Use The Avada Consent Field Element

 Go through the options to populate and configure your consent field.
 Add a label and a name, decide if it is to be a required field, add optional placeholder, tooltip text, and description.
+Read below for a description of all element options.

 Element Options